MoTrPAC/clinical-sample-batching/README.md

 ```
 See an example of this log file [here](examples/out.log).

-Alternatively, run the script interactively in RStudio by commenting out lines 15-37 and manually defining arguments on lines 39-45.
+Alternatively, run the script interactively in RStudio by commenting out lines 15-37 and manually defining arguments below (see examples on lines 39-55).

 ## Argument documentation
 Run `Rscript randomization.R -h` to see this help message: